jpsm83/health/documentation/n8n/article_translation.md

 ## ONLY ALLOWED

 - Read, understand and process content from the complete article JSON object
+- **Article Context**: REWRITE (not translate) maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded)
 - **SEO & Social Media**: REWRITE (not translate) based on context to ensure character limits
 - **Content**: TRANSLATE to the specified target language
-- Update hreflang, urlPattern, and canonicalUrl based on target language
+- Update hreflang, and canonicalUrl based on target language
 - Maintain all non-translatable elements (URLs, images)
 - Structure content into the required JSON format
 - **Count characters for every single property to ensure compliance**
+- **Article Context**: Must maintain similar character length as original, but **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded) (REWRITE)
 - **SEO content**: Must comply with character limits (REWRITE)
 - **Social Media content**: Must comply with platform-specific character limits (REWRITE)
 - **PRESERVE exact product names, brand names, merchandise, and purchasable items** - Keep original names so users can find them for purchase